-Recent articles and blog posts on the structural and personnel challenges in the State Department reminded me of a journal article I came across while researching my book on the history of the Smith-Mundt Act.
-The article, “The Reorganization of the Department of State,” was published in The American Political Science Review, Vol 38, No 2, in April 1944.
-The authors, Walter H. C. Laves and Francis O. Wilcox, were described as on leave from the Bureau of the Budget, the predecessor to today’s Office of Management and Budget, within the Executive Office of the President.
-However, both were diplomats and arguably public diplomats.
-Laves worked in the Office of Inter-American Affairs, a Presidential office intended to counter German influence in the Western Hemisphere, later the Deputy Director at UNESCO (1947-1950), and a professor of political science.
-Wilcox joined the State Department in 1942 and was the first chief of staff to the Senate Committee on Foreign Relations (1947-1951), and later the Assistant Secretary of State for International Organization Affairs (1955-1961).
+Recently, I came across a relevant journal article, “The Reorganization of the Department of State.”
+Published in The American Political Science Review (Vol 38, No 2, in April 1944), it was written by Walter H. C. Laves and Francis O. Wilcox.
+Both were on leave from the Bureau of the Budget, the predecessor to today’s Office of Management and Budget, and both were diplomats, and arguably public diplomats.
+Laves worked in the Office of Inter-American Affairs, a Presidential office intended to counter German influence in the Western Hemisphere, later serving as the Deputy Director at UNESCO (1947-1950), and then a professor of political science.
+Wilcox joined the State Department in 1942 and was later the first chief of staff to the Senate Committee on Foreign Relations (1947-1951).
+He returned to State to become the Assistant Secretary of State for International Organization Affairs (1955-1961).

 While the entire “The Reorganization of the Department of State” is worth reading, if you do not have access or the time, the opening paragraphs give a great overview.

-Laves and Wilcox followed up with another journal article in April 1945, “The State Department Continues Its Reorganization.”
-An excerpt of this is below, though the entire article is worth a read, but below are two excerpts that will be of interest to readers today.
+After the second order, Laves and Wilcox followed up with another journal article in April 1945: “The State Department Continues Its Reorganization.”
+An excerpt of this is below, though the entire article is worth reading.

-It is interesting, and sometimes a bit distressing, that some passages from reports and articles that are 50-60 years old, when we were preparing for or engaged in an enduring “struggle for minds and wills,” could have been written today.
+It is fascinating, and sometimes distressing, that 50-60 year old reports and articles are highly relevant today.
 The arc of U.S. public diplomacy might be more aptly described as a spiral: always in motion and nearly making a full circle as it goes up or down and covering an always changing surface area.